josephmasongsong/blog-gocobuy/_posts/2020-08-03-bay-area-housing-market-update-may-2019.md

 ---
 author: mat
 categories:
 - Bay Area
 - CoBuying
 - Housing Market Update
 layout: post
-title: 'Bay Area Housing Market Update – May 2019'
+title: Bay Area Housing Market Update – May 2019
 description: Home prices in the SF metro are up 13% in 2019, but buyers can increase their purchasing power drastically by teaming up to buy and own together
 image: "/assets/images/cobuy-bay-area-housing-market-update-may-2019-e1557971182234.jpeg"
-date: 2019-05-14 20:00:00 +0000
+date: 2019-05-14T20:00:00.000+00:00
 permalink: bay-area-housing-market-update-may-2019
+hidden: false

 ---
 > If you invest the time earlier to create structure and process around communication, planning, and goal setting, you can prevent missteps before they occur.